 The 32-county Upper Colorado Region (Region 9) has an area of 21,254 square miles (13,602,560 acres), which is approximately 7.9 percent of the state's land area (Figure 1-1).
-The region is bound to the west by the Texas-New Mexico border, to the north by the Texas Water Development Board (TWDB) Flood Planning Upper Brazos Region (Region 7)-(Upper Brazos), to the south by TWDB Flood Planning Upper Rio Grande Region (Region 14)-(Upper Rio Grande), and to the east by TWDB Flood Planning Lower Colorado-Lavaca Region (Region 10)-(Lower Colorado-Lavaca).
-In 2020, this region had a population of approximately 637,000.
+The region is bound to the west by the Texas-New Mexico border, to the north by the Texas Water Development Board (TWDB) Upper Brazos Flood Planning Region (Region 7), to the south by TWDB Upper Rio Grande Flood Planning Region (Region 14), and to the east by TWDB Lower Colorado-Lavaca Flood Planning Region (Region 10).
+In 2020, the Upper Colorado Flood Planning Region (UCFPR) had a population of approximately 637,000.